45 Truly Fun Things To Do In California

 While Walt Disney World in Florida is the most popular tourist attraction in the US, the Disney brand started in Anaheim, California.
 Disneyland is one of the biggest tourist attractions in California, and visiting is one of the most family-friendly activities.

-The Disneyland amusement park actually consists of two separate parks and a shopping district all within the same general neighborhood.
+The Disneyland amusement park actually consists of two separate parks and a shopping district, all within the same general neighborhood.
 It’s easy to see why going to Disneyland is one of the coolest things to do in California.
 There are three local hotels with direct access to the Disney property.

-If Disneyland doesn’t sound appealing, you may want to opt for another theme park visit of Universal Studios Hollywood.
+If Disneyland doesn’t sound appealing, you may want to opt for another theme park visit Universal Studios Hollywood.
 Make sure you get your ticket before going here.

 Hike the San Clemente Beach Coastal Trail

-Also located in Orange County, San Clemente Beach Coastal Trail is a roughly 3 km trail that gives access to the shoreline of San Clemente.
-It’s open every day from 4:00 am to midnight, and you can easily walk it, bike it or run it and get to access San Clemente and Calafia beach.
+It’s open every day from 4:00 am to midnight, and you can easily walk it, bike it, or run it and get to access San Clemente and Calafia beach.
 It’s a favorite of locals as well as tourists, so a great place where you will find a mixed crowd.

 things to do in California